dask/dask-blog/_posts/2019-06-04-loading-large-image-data-with-dask-array.md

 cases and also extends well to more complex cases, providing you're willing to write some for-loops and parsing code around your custom logic.
 It works on a single small-scale laptop as well as a large HPC or Cloud cluster.
-If you have a function that turns a filename into a NumPy array, you can genreate a large lazy Dask array using that function, [Dask Delayed](https://docs.dask.org/en/latest/delayed.html) and [Dask Array](https://docs.dask.org/en/latest/array.html).
+If you have a function that turns a filename into a NumPy array, you can generate large lazy Dask array using that function, [Dask Delayed](https://docs.dask.org/en/latest/delayed.html) and [Dask Array](https://docs.dask.org/en/latest/array.html).